Edmund Allenby, 1st Viscount Allenby: Western Front

+Allenby and King Albert I of Belgium.

 At first, the Arras offensive went well with the Third Army breaking through the German lines and advancing three-and-a-half miles in one day.
-In a letter to his wife on 10 April 1917, Allenby wrote: "I had a very big success yesterday.
+In a letter to his wife on 10 April 1917, Allenby wrote:

+I had a very big success yesterday.
 I won all along the line; killed a host of Boche and took over 7,500 prisoners...We have, at last, brought off what I been working on all winter.
-My staff has been splendid".
-There were weeks of heavy fighting during the Third Army's offensive at the Battle of Arras in the spring of the 1917, where an initial breakthrough had deteriorated into trench-fighting positional warfare—once more with heavy casualties to 3rd Army's units involved.
+My staff has been splendid.

+There were weeks of heavy fighting during the Third Army's offensive at the Battle of Arras in the spring of the 1917, where an initial breakthrough had deteriorated into trench-fighting positional warfare—once more with heavy casualties to the Third Army's units involved.
 Allenby lost the confidence of the BEF's commander, Haig.
-He was promoted to full general on 3 June 1917, but he was replaced at the head of the Third Army by Lieutenant-General Sir Julian Byng on 9 June 1917 and returned to England.
+He was promoted to substantive full general on 3 June 1917, "for distinguished service in the Field", but he was replaced at the head of the Third Army by Lieutenant-General Sir Julian Byng on 9 June 1917 and returned to England.